Chuckie Robinson

-Charles Robinson III (born December 14, 1994) is an American professional baseball catcher who is a free agent.
+Charles Robinson III (born December 14, 1994) is an American professional baseball catcher in the Atlanta Braves organization.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Chicago White Sox, and Los Angeles Dodgers.

 Amateur career

 Robinson grew up in Danville, Illinois, and attended Danville High School.

 Robinson attended the University of Southern Mississippi and played college baseball for the Southern Miss Golden Eagles for three seasons.
 He was the team's backup catcher during his first two seasons with the team.
 After his sophomore season, he played collegiate summer baseball with the Ocean State Waves of the New England Collegiate Baseball League.
 As a junior, Robinson batted .288 with seven home runs and 44 runs batted in (RBIs) and was named first team All-Conference USA.

 Professional career

 Houston Astros

 The Houston Astros selected Robinson in the 21st round of the 2016 Major League Baseball draft.
 After signing with the team, he was assigned to the Tri-City ValleyCats of the New York–Penn League.
 Robinson spent the 2017 season with the Single–A Quad Cities River Bandits.
-He played for the Buies Creek Astros of the High–A Carolina League and batted .239 with seven home runs and 30 RBIs.
-Robinson spent the 2019 season with the Double-A Corpus Christi Hooks and hit .217 with seven home runs and 36 RBIs in 103 games played.
+He played for the Buies Creek Astros of the High–A Carolina League and batted .239 with seven home runs and 30 RBI.
+Robinson spent the 2019 season with the Double-A Corpus Christi Hooks and hit .217 with seven home runs and 36 RBI in 103 games played.
 After the season, he played winter league baseball for the Canberra Cavalry of the Australian Baseball League.
 Robinson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.